Fazendaaa/FarmNotes/docs/index.md

 const add = (x: number, y: number): number => x + y;
 ```

 **note**: I do personally prefer type languages due to its easy to read and document capabilities.
+Besides that, languages that also don't allow automatic casting for me are the best ones due to its expressiveness when writing something that might fail and the compiler or interpreter won't throw an error or warning in some cases and it will works just fine; this could lead to some hours of debugging when testing it the code without even notice this "problem".

 ## Naming variables
 A good abbreviation could be a disinformative one also;